ibm-messaging/mq-golang/README.md

 new [GitHub repository called mq-metric-samples](https://github.com/ibm-messaging/mq-metric-samples).

 A minimum level of MQ V8 is required to build these packages.
-However, note that the monitoring data published by the queue manager is not available before MQ V9.
+However, note that the monitoring data published by the queue manager and exploited in the mqmetric package is not available before MQ V9.

 ## Health Warning